Listen to the Cancer.Net Podcast: Protecting Your Skin From the Sun, adapted from this feature

 - Avoid tanning beds or sunlamps.

-Regular self-examinations of the skin may help find skin cancer early.
-Examinations should be performed in front of a full-length mirror in a brightly lit room.
+Examining your skin regularly may help find skin cancer early, when there is the greatest chance it can be successfully treated.
+Perform an examination in front of a full-length mirror in a brightly lit room.
 It helps to have another person check the scalp and back of the neck.

 With melanoma, the first sign is often a change in the size, shape, or color of an existing mole.
 It also may appear as a new or abnormal-looking mole.
-Most moles are not cancerous, but if you notice a mole that is changing, have it checked by a dermatologist.
-The "ABCDE" rule can help you remember warning signs.
+Most moles are not cancerous, but if you notice a mole that is changing, have it checked by a dermatologist (a doctor who specializes in diseases and conditions of the skin).

 Asymmetry: The shape of one half of the mole does not match the other.